 - If you have purchased your domain name and webhosting through HostGator, your domain will be automatically configured to work on their nameservers (you can skip this tutorial).

 - If you have registered a domain name with GoDaddy (or another domain registrar), then you will need to instruct the registrar to point your domain to your webhosting server (we’ll show you this in the tutorial below).

-To set up your domain nameservers, go to GoDaddy and log into your account …
+To set up your domain nameservers, head over to GoDaddy and enter your username and password to log into your account …

 (Log into your domain registrar account)